-Editor’s Note: We present a little alternative history on this Tuesday, a what-if that looks at if President Bill Clinton had resigned during the Monica Lewinsky scandal.
+Editor’s Note: We present a little alternative history, a what-if that looks at if President Bill Clinton had resigned during the Monica Lewinsky scandal.

 It was embarrassing, really.

 (Subscribe to Our YouTube Channel Here.
 19FortyFive publishes original videos every day.)

 A few days after internet provocateur Matt Drudge broke the news of the Clinton/Lewinsky Scandal, the President took the rostrum, wagged a finger at the cameras and declared, ‘I did not have sexual relations with that woman, Ms. Lewinsky…’ It was Drudge again who noticed that Clinton’s left eye seemed a bit darker than the right.
 Drudge posted blowup photographs of the president and indeed one could see just a bit of purple under makeup foundation.
 Hours later, beneath a red siren, Drudge proclaimed: “Source Confirms, Hillary’s Bullseye!”.
 The headline writers at the New York Post couldn’t help themselves, “Hillary Threw the Book at Bill!”.
 The President could deny the allegations but he could not withstand mockery and ridicule.
 Bill Clinton submitted his resignation three days later and, on Saturday, January 24th, 1998, Albert Gore Jr. became the 43rd President of the United States.